padeir0/anu/readme.md

     #         v moves the contents of 'b'
     set b ..= b;
-    #   ^ error: use of container with moved references
+    #   ^ error: use of container with possibly invalid references
   end
 ```

-In a `switch` expresion, aliasing moves the variable or the contents
+In a `match` expresion, aliasing moves the rights from the value
-of the container.
+to the alias.

 ```
 proc main do